| P | Pts | |

 • Alonso spent a summer in Ireland as a 16-year-old, studying English as an exchange student in Kells, County Meath.
 While in Ireland he tried his hand at Gaelic football, and also credited the kickabouts with local players with opening his eyes to the more physical style of football played in the British Isles.

-• Shay Given was between the Newcastle United FC posts when they beat FC Barcelona 3-2 at St James's Park in the UEFA Champions League on 17 September 1997, when Sergio Busquets' father, Carles, was reserve keeper for the Catalan club.
+• Shay Given's Newcastle United FC beat FC Barcelona 3-2 at St James's Park in the UEFA Champions League on 17 September 1997, when Sergio Busquets' father, Carles, was reserve keeper for the Catalan club.

-• When the clubs met in the second group stage of the 2002/03 UEFA Champions League, Given was in the Newcastle United goal again.
-His side, led by former Barcelona coach Sir Bobby Robson, lost 3-1 at Camp Nou on 11 December 2002 to a team featuring Carles Puyol and Xavi Hernández.
-They also went down in the home return, losing 2-0 on 19 March 2003, with Given facing both Víctor Valdés and Andrés Iniesta on Tyneside.
+• When the clubs met in the second group stage of the 2002/03 competition Given's Newcastle, led by former Barcelona coach Sir Bobby Robson, lost 3-1 at the Camp Nou on 11 December 2002 to a team featuring Xavi Hernández.
+They also went down 2-0 at home on 19 March 2003, Given facing Víctor Valdés and Andrés Iniesta on Tyneside.

 • Former Irish internationals with Spanish league experience include: